10:00am - 5:00pm | Cost: £120 - £150

 Laurent Chatel, ‘Primus inter pares’: C.W.
 Bampfylde and Other Garden Friends’

 Tim Martin, ‘Contemporary Disclosures’

 Session 2 Panel Discussion

-Tour of Hestercombe’s 18th-century garden (option 1) or Tour of the Mariele Neudecker exhibition with the artist (option 2)
+Tour of Hestercombe’s 18th-century garden (option 1) or Tour of the A Rose is a Rose is a Rose exhibition (option 2)

 Lunch (standing buffet)

 Session 3: ‘The Garden as a Mirror of Society’ (part 1):